SleightlyDreadful/Carbon-Copy/README.md

 	1. License keys can be purchased from the [store](https://dreadrith.gumroad.com/).
 2. An active **internet connection** while in Unity in order to use the tool - cannot be used offline.
 3. Only compatible with Unity for **Windows** - not compatible with Unity for Mac/Linux at this time.
 Windows 11 is not compatible at this time.
-4. Compatible with both Unity 2018 and 2019.
+4. Compatible with Unity 2019.
 5. Pre-requisite import - [VRCSDK3](https://vrchat.com/home/download) of at least 2021 compatible with your Unity version.

 ---